laravel/docs/validation.md

 <a name="rule-password"></a>
 #### password

 The field under validation must match the authenticated user's password.
-You may specify an [authentication guard](/docs/{{version}}/authentication) using the rule's first parameter:

-    'password' => 'password:api'
+> {note} This rule was renamed to `current_password` with the intention of removing it in Laravel 9.
+Please use the [Current Password](#rule-current-password) rule instead.

 <a name="rule-present"></a>
 #### present